juancarrillofl/Edition/README.md

 * Add a custom page with form for contact page.

+* Get rid of email box for the newsletter on the frontpage and the subscribe button on header for now.

 Everything else stays the same on the theme and other major changes on my website are made directly on Ghost CMS.

 ## Development